DrewDrabek/enterprise-application/README.md

 ![Storyboard](/assets/Storyboard.png)

 ## Functional Requirements
-Format: (Fill in the square brackets with your own words)

 - **As a** [As an Employee]
 - **I want** [I want to be able to create tickets]